 Negotiation advice: memo/advice from Claudia Goldin and Larry Katz & lecture on “How to Negotiate Your Job Offer” by Deepak Malhotra

-Here is a page of resources I made for undergraduates thesis writers
+Here is a page of resources I made for undergraduate thesis writers